 On the one hand fracture toughness tests are considered to be increasingly routine, requiring faster turnaround test times.
-Also, new fracture mechanics tests are being sought, such as SENT (single edge notch tension) tests, tests in sour environments or full-scale pressure tests.
+Also, variations to high-constraint fracture toughness test specimens tested in air are being sought, such as SENT (single edge notch tension) tests, tests in sour environments, or full-scale pressure tests.

 On the other hand, TWI's involvement with standards committees, fracture research, our testing capabilities for bespoke tests, large-scale tests, pressure tests, and sour/environmental tests means we can accommodate almost any request for non-standard fracture mechanics testing too.

 Find out more about TWI’s fracture testing laboratories here: https://www.twi-global.com/what-we-do/research-and-technology/technologies/laboratories/fracture-and-mechanical-testing-laboratory

 The originators of the CTOD test

 We offer a competitive fracture toughness testing service.
 As the organisation that invented the CTOD test, TWI offers unique knowledge of standard fracture toughness tests, and in particular, the ability to interpret and provide advice when the results are complex (such as fitting tearing resistance curves, analysis of pop-ins, explaining low results or why tests may not fully meet qualification criteria, and whether that means the data can or cannot be safely used).